 American comedian, actor and television host Jay Leno is very well known as the longtime host of NBC’s The Tonight Show, but you probably don’t know that in 2014, after hosting his last episode, he was included in the Television Academy Hall of Fame.

 He’s one of the most renowned television comedians in history, and one of the richest as well.
-His massive net worth of $350 million stands as proof for that.
+His massive net worth of $450 million in 2021 stands as proof for that.

 He was born as James Douglas Muir Leno on April 28, 1950 in New Rochelle, New York and was raised in Andover, Massachusetts.
 As a child, he struggled with dyslexia, and while he was in grade school, he spent more time making pranks and jokes rather than studying, as his fifth-grade teacher ironically commented: “if Jay spent as much time studying as he does trying to be a comedian, he’d be a big star”.